What Is Creationism?

 (OK, from now on I’m just going to use the term ‘creationists’, because it’s shorter, sound good?
 Good.
 Just know that I’m referring to those who believe in a ‘young’ earth.)

-The book of Genesis in particular is a general, but literal (historical-grammatical) overview of the true history of earth between the very beginning of time itself, to the Israelites (also known as the Hebrews, or the Jews) occupation in Egypt.
+The book of Genesis in particular is a general, but historically accurate (historical-grammatical) overview of the true history of earth.
+It describes time from the very beginning of the material universe, to the Israelites (also known as the Hebrews, or the Jews) occupation in Egypt.

 This includes especially: